 Brex Cash is a business cash management account that comes with a linked credit card.
-The credit card works like a debit card: you can only spend up to the amount you have available in your cash account (actually, with the Brex card, your credit limit is usually only 80% of your available cash).
+The credit card works a bit like a debit card: you can only spend up to the amount you have available in your cash account (actually, with the Brex card, your credit limit is usually only 80% of your available cash).
 Even though the cash account is not technically a checking account, there’s no discernable difference that I can see.
-If you own an LLC, LLP, C-corp, or S-corp then this is an opportunity that you’d be crazy to pass up…
+If you own an LLC, LLP, C-corp, or S-corp then this may be a good opportunity for you…

 The biggest difference (in my mind) between this account and a regular business checking account is that this one is completely fee free and it offers the opportunity to earn awesome rewards.
-The current signup bonus (details here) offers up to 105,000 points.
+The current signup bonus (details here) offers up to 110,000 points.
 The Brex card also offers very good point earning rates for spend.
-You can cash out Brex points at a penny each (105K points = $1,050) or transfer 1 to 1 to a number of airline programs.
-The latter makes this opportunity even better than an easy $1,050 bank-like bonus.
+You can cash out Brex points at a penny each (110K points = $1,100) or transfer 1 to 1 to a number of airline programs.
+The latter makes this opportunity even better than an $1,100 bank-like bonus.
 When booking flights, it’s often possible to get much more than 1 cent per point value by transferring points and booking award flights rather than paid flights.

 Qualifying (and signing up) for the offer

-The one and only gotcha is a big one: To open a Brex Cash account, you have to own a business.
-Worse: sole proprietorships don’t count.
+To open a Brex Cash account, you have to own a business.
+Sole proprietorships don’t count.
 You must own a business that is registered in the United States as a C-corp, S-corp, LLC, or LLP.

-Since the Frequent Miler business is an LLC, I was able to apply for Brex.
+Since the Frequent Miler business is an LLC, I was able to apply for Brex during the original 110K offer.
 The process was easy but quirky.
 A few times the screen just churned away with nothing happening, but by refreshing, clicking the email confirmation, or logging in again, the process moved forward.
 The only slightly difficult part of the application itself was uploading a picture ID to prove my identity.
 That part fortunately went smoothly.
 Altogether I had my account up and running in about 15 minutes and was immediately able to access my new card number.

 Earning for spend